New Zealand Gambling Regulation

 2020 Racing Industry Act

-Sports betting is outside the scope of the 2003 Gambling Act.
-Until recently, it was regulated under the provisions of the 2003 Racing Act but this piece of legislation was repealed in the summer of 2020 after the passage of the Racing Industry Act of 2020.
+Sports betting falls outside the scope of the 2003 Gambling Act.
+Until recently, it was governed under the provisions of the 2003 Racing Act, but that legislation was repealed in the summer of 2020 following the passage of the Racing Industry Act 2020.

-This legislation introduced a new taxation system based on point of consumption and paved the way for the establishment of TAB New Zealand (TAB NZ), which provides sports and race betting services to Kiwis.
-A substantial portion of its returns goes back to the local sports and racing industry.
-TAB NZ serves as a successor to the New Zealand Racing Board (NZRB) and the Racing Industry Transitory Agency (RITA).
+This new act introduced a point-of-consumption tax system and paved the way for the establishment of TAB New Zealand (TAB NZ), which provides sports and race betting services to Kiwis.
+A substantial portion of its revenue is returned to the local sports and racing industries.
+TAB NZ succeeded the New Zealand Racing Board (NZRB) and the Racing Industry Transitory Agency (RITA).

 View more...

 Additionally, they are bound by wagering information agreements that require them to contribute fees for the information’s usage.
 Above all, such offshore operators are charged point-of-consumption fees on all wagers they accept from bettors who are permanently based in the country.
-This applies to all wagers taken on sporting and racing competitions no matter whether they take place on local soil or outside the country.
+This applies to all wagers taken on sporting and racing competitions, whether they take place on local soil or abroad.

 Those who fail to comply with the provisions of the 2020 Racing Industry Act will be penalized.
-The sanctions range from NZ$20,000 to NZ$50,000 depending on whether the violator is an individual or a corporate entity.
+The sanctions range from NZ$20,000 to NZ$50,000, depending on whether the violator is an individual or a corporate entity.
 Some of the funds collected from consumption fees and penalties will go toward the prevention and reduction of gambling harm.
-The rest will be used for preserving the integrity of the local racing and sports betting sectors.
+The rest will be used to preserve the integrity of the local racing and sports betting sectors.

 Addiction Prevention and Responsible Gambling in New Zealand

 Some of the primary purposes of the 2003 Gambling Act are to control the growth of the local gambling industry, prevent addiction, and minimize the harms associated with excessive gambling participation.
-This is achieved by imposing various restrictions in line with the Gambling (Harm Prevention and Minimisation) Regulations.
+These goals are achieved by imposing various restrictions in line with the Gambling (Harm Prevention and Minimisation) Regulations.

 Restrictions Over Gaming machines